sahib/rmlint/docs/rmlint.1.rst

     * 3: not a regular file
     * 4: file sizes differ
     * 5: fiemaps can't be read
-    * 6: file1 and file2 are at the same path
+    * 6: resolved absolute paths of file1 and file2 are identical
     * 7: file1 and file2 are the same file under different mountpoints
     * 8: files are hardlinks
     * 9: files are symlinks